jmaros/Sudoku-mc/README.md

 Sudoku creator and solver command line tool
 (Note: -mc
  VS2019 and VS2020 projects will create SudokuMC.exe instead of sudoku.exe
- in hounour of Michael Kennett, in fact it should be MK instead of MC, but for historical reasons I stick with my original mistakenly choosen name.
+ in hounour of Michael Kennett, in fact it should have been MK instead of MC, but for historical reasons I stick with my original mistakenly choosen name.
  To play the game there is no additional file, or command line argument needed, though you may specify some.
 The below description was made for the linux version, but it applies for the windows versions too, except